 Think of it like trying to run a marathon while wearing a heavy winter coat.
 The system will overheat and eventually break down.
 A simple way to prevent this is to maintain at least two feet of clear space around the entire outdoor unit.
 Regular landscaping and clearing away debris can make a huge difference in the performance and lifespan of your residential heating and cooling system.

-Dust and Debris Clogging Components
+When Dust and Debris Get Inside

 Dust, pollen, pet dander, and other airborne particles are constantly circulating through your property.
 Your HVAC system’s air filter is the first line of defense, but if it isn’t changed regularly, it gets clogged.
 A clogged filter severely restricts airflow, forcing your AC’s fan motor to work overtime and reducing cooling power.
 This not only drives up your energy costs but can also lead to the system overheating and shutting down.